emora-chat/emora_stdm/README.md

 ## Tutorials

-* [Tutorial for novices](/docs/NoviceTutorial.md), or those with little programming experience
+* [Quick and Easy Tutorial](/docs/NoviceTutorial.md), for novices, or people who don't care about the full functionality of the framework
 * [**Natex Tutorial**](), explaining the framework's core natural language understanding and generation functionality
 * [**Dialogue Graph Tutorial**](), explaining the core dialogue management functionality of Emora STDM
 * [Update Rules Tutorial](), explaining advanced and experimental features of the framework